-K2 is well known as the second highest peak in the world after Mount Everest.
+K2 is well known as the second-highest peak in the world after Mount Everest.
 This mountain is extremely difficult to ascend and is hence gained the title of ‘Savage Mountain’.
-It has the second highest fatality rate so it’s advisable to be professionally trained before scaling this trail.
+It has the second-highest fatality rate so it’s advisable to be professionally trained before scaling this trail.
 The snow corridor introduces you to the trail and proceeds through icy waters and granite peaks namely the Great Trango Tower, the Paiju and the Uli Biaho.

 10. The Snowman Trek, Bhutan:

 The Snowman trek is counted in one of the most famous treks in the world and it is also a difficult trail to scale.
 This trek takes you through a whopping 11 passes that stands at 14,000 feet along the Tibet-Bhutan border.
-Along this trek you also visit the famous Taktshang Monastery that is also known as the Tiger-nest Monastery.
+Along this trek, you also visit the famous Taktshang Monastery that is also known as the Tiger-nest Monastery.
 The most special thing about this trek is that it is hanging along a cliff and was built centuries ago by monks.
-Bhutan is known for its rich cultural and tradition.
-This trek gives you an inside insight of the lives of Bhutanese people living on the secluded parts of this country.
+Bhutan is known for its rich culture and tradition.
+This trek gives you an inside insight into the lives of Bhutanese people living on the secluded parts of this country.

 11. The Mount Roraima, Venezuela:

 This trail takes you above the clouds like in the movie Small Foot.
-The ethereal sight of the plateau like peak above the clouds and the fog makes you feel out of the world and truly ethereal.
+The ethereal sight of the plateau-like peak above the clouds and the fog makes you feel out of the world and truly ethereal.
 The best part of this trek is that it offers an array of trekking options for all kinds of trekking enthusiasts.
 You do not have to essentially be an experienced trekker to perform this trek.
 The trail is a ramp that makes it easier to walk to the top of this mountain.
 The splendid trail leads you through lush flora and soothing waterfalls of the Canaima national park and beside the Guyana mountain range.

 12. The Laugavegur trek, Iceland: